Andy Hill (American music producer): Biography

-Hill was from 2015 to 2018 a visiting lecturer and industry advisor to the Masters Program in Scoring for Film and Visual Media at Pulse College Dublin, a division of Windmill Lane Studios, and a member of the advisory board for Pingtrax (Musimap), a Belgian music search engine utilized by scholars, archivists, media producers and music supervisors.
-His comprehensive study of landmark film scores, Scoring the Screen: The Secret Language of Film Music, was published in August 2017 by the Hal Leonard Corporation.
-About the book, Conrad Pope, celebrated orchestrator for John Williams, Alexandre Desplat, and Howard Shore, among others said, "If you have any interest in what music means in film, you must read this book."
-The book has been selected as a core text by Leeds College and other institutions.
+Hill's comprehensive study of landmark film scores, Scoring the Screen: The Secret Language of Film Music, was published in August 2017 by the Hal Leonard Corporation.
 In 2020, Hill received his PhD in Film Musicology from the University of South Wales.
 His dissertation was entitled BARDS OF THE SILVER SCREEN: Music and Meaning In Cinema.

-A.W.
-Hill
+Writing career

 Hill is also an American writer of speculative fiction and mystery.
 He grew up in the Midwest but began writing under the influence of Southern California and has been linked by novelist/ essayist Alan Rifkin to the tradition of "California fabulist literature."
 Hill has published three literary thrillers featuring Los Angeles cult investigator Stephan Raszer (Stee-vun Ray-zer), a tracker of missing persons and an expert in emerging religions in the present age of neo-millennialism and conspiracy theory.
 Raszer's preoccupation, as well as his author's, is in "what draws otherwise rational people to believe in unbelievable things...and act upon them."
 With his son, Nathanael, he authored a YA novel of speculative science-fiction entitled The Switch, published in 2017 by Curiosity Quills Press.
-His latest novel is Ministry, described by its author as a "post-apocalyptic romance," and will be published in 2022 by TouchPoint Press.
+His latest novel is Ministry, described by its author as a "post-apocalyptic romance," and was published in 2023 by TouchPoint Press.
+Ministry depicts a world ravaged by environmental catastrophe and ruled over by a God-like AI whose fiercest adversary is a young woman charged by her father with restoring "the soul of the world."

-In 2003, Hill met Dorris Halsey, then 77, who had been literary agent for, among others, Aldous Huxley, Henry Miller, Upton Sinclair, and Ben Hecht.
-In Halsey and her younger partner and protégé, Kimberley Cameron, Hill found champions for both his fiction and his screenwriting work.
-Halsey introduced the writer to those in her circle, including Dr. Mani Lal Bhaumik, with whom Hill developed the memoir Code Name God and for whom he edited a primer on cosmology, The Cosmic Detective, and Laura Huxley, with whom he briefly collaborated on a film adaptation of her late husband's novel, The Island.
-Halsey died in 2006, and Cameron now helms the Reece Halsey Agency.
+In 2003, Hill met Dorris Halsey, then 77, who became his agent.
+Halsey, who had been agent for Aldous Huxley and Henry Miller introduced the writer to those in her circle, including Dr. Mani Lal Bhaumik, with whom Hill developed the memoir Code Name God and for whom he edited a primer on cosmology, The Cosmic Detective, and Laura Huxley, with whom he briefly collaborated on a film adaptation of her late husband's novel, The Island.
+Halsey died in 2006, and her protégé Kimberley Cameron now helms the renamed Kimberley Cameron Agency.
 He has also written feature articles for the L.A.
 Weekly and short fiction for Susie Bright's Best American Erotica 2004 and the Absinthe Literary Review, which awarded him its Eros & Thanatos prize for The Grotto.
 Hill is represented for motion picture projects by Steve Fisher at APA.